ShaheerKhan200/wcd-midterm-batch-datapipeline/README.md

 ## Following files are included in this repository:

 ### Files used:
 * lambda.py: main aws lambda function python code.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/twitter-archive-enhanced.csv).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/lambda.py).
 * send_email.py: aws lambda function python code to send email upon failure.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/twitter-archive-enhanced.csv).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/send_email.py).
 * transformation.py: aws lambda function python code to perform basic transformations.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/twitter-archive-enhanced.csv).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/transformation.py).
 * Midterm_Transformation_Script.ipynb: pyspark transformation code to be used in EMR for data transformations.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/image-predictions.tsv).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/Midterm_Transformation_Script.ipynb).
 * midterm_dag.py: airflow dag file.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/tweet_json.txt).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/midterm_dag.py).
 * 1.Data_Loading_Script_-_Arch_1.sql: snowflake sql file to set up data loading in snowflake.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/tweet_json.txt).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/1.Data_Loading_Script_-_Arch_1.sql).
 * 2.Data_Integration.sql: snowflake sql file to set up data integration with AWS S3 in snowflake.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/tweet_json.txt).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/2.Data_Integration.sql).
 * 3.stored_procedure_-_Automated_Data_Dump.sql: Stored Procedure using Python and SQL to automate data dumping to S3 from Snowflake.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/tweet_json.txt).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/3.stored_procedure_-_Automated_Data_Dump.sql).

 ### Result:
 * Batch_Pipeline_-_Shaheer_WCD.pptx: Overview of the project.
-This can be found [here](https://github.com/ShaheerKhan200/Twitter-Data-Analysis-WeRateDogs--Data-Wrangling-Project/blob/main/twitter_archive_master.csv).
+This can be found [here](https://github.com/ShaheerKhan200/wcd-midterm-batch-datapipeline/blob/main/Batch_Pipeline_-_Shaheer_WCD.pptx).

-## Dataset
+## Project

 > The dataset that I have wrangled, analyzed and visualized is the tweet archive of Twitter user [@dog_rates](https://twitter.com/dog_rates), also known as WeRateDogs.
-[WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs) is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, almost always greater than 10.
 For example, 11/10, 12/10, 13/10, etc. WeRateDogs has over 8 million followers and has received international media coverage.

 Feature Engineering was done to produce:
 > * Rating Classification - rating_numerator_new less than and equals to 10 or more than 10 was categorized into 'Low Rating' or 'High Rating' (Categorical)